albertsema/dotfiles/README.md

 - [Neovim][neovim]
 - [Starship][starship]

-All of the above and more are installed with my fork of [Laptop][joshuas-laptop].
+All of the above and more are installed with this fork of [Laptop][joshuas-laptop].

 ## 🌟 New Mac Bootstrap